NickolasB98/NickolasB98/README.md

 Here's a breakdown of my cloud skills:

 **AWS:** I effectively manage data ingestion using Kinesis Firehose for real-time streaming and Lambda functions for serverless processing.
-For storage and management, I utilize S3 and Glue, which also offers ETL workflow orchestration.
-Finally, I can query transformed data with Athena and create interactive visualizations with QuickSight.
+For storage and management, I utilize S3 and Glue for data crawling based on their partitions.
+Glue also offers ETL workflow orchestration for building scalable data pipelines, including ETL Job scripts and triggers.
+Finally, I can query transformed data with Athena and create interactive visualizations with QuickSight, or with Grafana Cloud connected to Athena, utilizing SQL queries.

 **GCP:** My experience extends to BigQuery and Looker, allowing me to work with scalable data storage, analytics, and data visualization within the GCP ecosystem.